/ seo-glossary / What Is Map Pack? SEO Glossary

 • Mobile dominance.
 On mobile devices, the Map Pack often fills the entire screen above the fold, pushing organic results far down.

 • High purchase intent.
 Users searching with local intent are often ready to buy.
-Roughly 76% of people who search for something nearby visit a business within a day.
+Think with Google research has reported that 76% of people who search on their smartphone for something nearby visit a related business within a day (check current Think with Google figures, as Google periodically retires older studies).

 • Trust signals built in.
 Star ratings, review counts, and business hours appear directly in the Map Pack, giving users the information they need to make quick decisions.